Growth5 min read

 How to Write an Instagram Bio That Converts

-The 4-line formula
+The four-line formula

-• Line 1 — Who you help.
+• Line 1.
+Who you help.
 Name your audience explicitly.

-• Line 3 — Social proof or credential.
+• Line 3.
+Social proof or credential.
 Numbers, logos, awards.

-A before/after example
+A before and after example

 Before: